What Educators Say

 At Stetson, we've used SRAS to arrange all of our student study abroad trips for the past five or six years.
 During that time we've sent dozens of students on summer- and semester-long programs in Moscow, St Petersburg, Nizhny Novgorod and Irkutsk.
 In every interaction I've had with them, SRAS has been prompt, reliable, knowledgable, courteous and quick to lend a hand when needed.

 Moreover, SRAS is always ready to set up special courses and internships to suit every student's needs.
 They really understand the needs of today's college students.
-And they are constantly developing new and exciting opportunities that have made Russia Stetson's most popular study abroad destination.
+And they are constantly developing new and exciting opportunities.

 - Dr. Michael A. Denner, Director of the Russian Studies Program, Stetson University